-It was early spring, the end of the August school holidays.
-The sky was blue.
-No clouds anywhere.
+It was early spring in New Zealand, the end of the August school holidays.
+I was bored and couldn’t wait for school to start again.
 I was staring out the window wondering what I would do for the day.
 I knew I would clean my room, do dishes and peel the potatoes for tea.
 These things I did every day.
-But what else, I was beginning to be bored and couldn’t wait for school to start again.
+But what else?

-My thoughts were interrupted by my mother calling out, “I want you to go to the butcher and get the meat I ordered yesterday and then to the bakery to get bread and a Sally Lunn.
-And you can take Stuart with you.
-We’re having visitors tomorrow and I have a lot of things to do.”
+My thoughts were interrupted by my mother calling, “I want you to go to the butcher and get the meat I ordered yesterday and then to the bakery to get bread and a Sally Lunn.
+We’re having visitors tomorrow and I have a lot of things to do.
+You can take Stuart with you.”

 I swelled with pride.
-I’d been to the shops by myself before but my mother had never asked me to take Stuart with me.
-He was a handful and my mother thought he would be too much for me to manage.
+I’d been to the shops by myself before but my mother had never asked me to take my little brother with me.
+He was a handful and Mum thought he would be too much for me to manage.
 I was almost eight and Stuart was turning six in September.

 We set off with our shopping bags, one for the meat and one for the bread.
 Stuart walked beside me like the perfect little brother.
 I walked tall with my shoulders back, chest out and head held high.